surachetkanun2543/project_trading_LAB/login/google-api/docs/oauth-server.md

 Take note of the service account's email address and store the service account's private key file in a location accessible to your application.
 Your application needs them to make authorized API calls.

-**Note:** You must store and manage private keys securely in both development and production environments.
+**Note:** You must store and manage private keys securely in both development and journalion environments.
 Google does not keep a copy of your private keys, only your public keys.

 ### Delegating domain-wide authority to the service account